FranciscoMCG/shoppingfy/README.md

 - Alert.
 I would have built a good looking modal to handle the Check Out.
 - State.
 I would have thought better about the naming convention and the shape of those objects.
 Ideally I would have store more data than just the quantity and total price
 - A11y.
 Not built with A11y in mind
+- Responsiveness.
+Built only with basic responsiveness for large mobile and desktop

 ## Installation